 Awards are played like Regular Items (see ITEMS, p.
 XX) in any phase except in PHASE 6: COMBAT.
 They can be played immediately when drawn or kept for a later turn.
 When kept, they are considered part of your Unit's inventory (see INVENTORY, p.
 XX).
-You can only obtain 1 Award per turn, but there is no limit to the number you can use per turn.
+You can only obtain 1 Award per turn, and can only use 1 per turn.
 Always reshuffle the deck after choosing your Award.